excalidraw/excalidraw/src/packages/excalidraw/README_NEXT.md

 ### refresh

 Updates the offsets for the Excalidraw component so that the coordinates are computed correctly (for example the cursor position).
-You don't have to call this when the position is changed on page scroll or when the excalidraw container resizes (we handle that ourselves).
-For any other cases if the position of excalidraw is updated (example due to scroll on parent container and not page scroll) you can use [detectPosition](#detectposition) or handle it manually by calling this API.
+You don't have to call this when the position is changed due to scrolling on nearest scrollable parent or when the excalidraw container resizes (we handle that ourselves).
+For any other cases if the position of excalidraw is updated (example due to multiple scroll or add / removal of elements in flex container) you can use [detectPosition](#detectposition) or handle it manually by calling this API.

 ### importLibrary